hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 description: Upgrade the permissioning contract for onchain permissioning
 ---

-# Upgrade the permissioning contract
+# Upgrade the permissioning contracts

-The following tutorial describes the steps to upgrade the permissioning contract to the latest version when using onchain permissioning.
+The following tutorial describes the steps to upgrade the permissioning contracts to the latest version when using onchain permissioning.

-The following instructions assume that the user is upgrading a contract that implements version 1 of the [permissioning contract interface](../../HowTo/Limit-Access/Specify-Perm-Version.md).
+The following instructions assume that the user is upgrading contracts that implement version 1 of the [permissioning contract interface](../../HowTo/Limit-Access/Specify-Perm-Version.md).

 ## Prerequisites